KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 - a transaction for additional funding
 - a transaction for spending funds by the owner or heir

-(?
-I'll try to describe these tx structure with the semi-formal notation used in James Lee 'Mastering cryptocondition' book which allows to specify vins or vouts position in a tx and their description.
-)

 #### The Initial Transaction: Creating a Fund

 | Input/Output | Description |